irods/irods_k8s/README.md

 [![Kubernetes](https://img.shields.io/badge/Kubernetes-%20v1.28.7-yellow)](https://kubernetes.io/)

 ## Description
-This is a repository for the Kubernetes/Helm deployment scripts and charts for the iRODS Test components.
+This is a repository for the Kubernetes/Helm deployment scripts and charts for the iRODS Test Request components.

-This is a list of the Helm deployments.
-Note that there is a README.md in each directory that explains how the component is installed.
+Each Helm deployment (application) has its own readme file that lists deployment and installation details.

+### Kubernetes and other component versions
+    Helm v3.12.1

+    Kubernetes API v28.1.0
+    Kubernetes Client v1.28.7
+    Kubernetes Server v1.27.10